FAQs

 Can anyone join?
 Yes, all residents of Roland Park are strongly encouraged to join the Civic League and get involved on those issues that are important to them.
 When we speak together as a community, our “voice” is much more powerful than that of each of us alone.
 Visit the dues page to join the CL.

 What is the structure of the CL?
 The CL board is comprised of various officers and plat-specific and at-large representatives.
-The board meets on the first Wednesday of each month at the Roland Park Presbyterian Church (4801 Roland Avenue).
-All Roland Parkers are welcome.
-For a list of current board members, visit the contacts page.
-For information about becoming a CL board member, email CivicL[email protected].
-To view minutes of CL meetings, visit the Meeting Minutes page.
+The board meets 8 or more times each year on the first Wednesday of each month at the Roland Park Presbyterian Church (4801 Roland Avenue).
+All are welcome.
+For a list of current board members, visit the Contacts page.
+For information about becoming a CL board member, email CivicLeague@RolandPark.org.

 What does the Roads & Maintenance Corporation do?
 R&M is responsible for enforcing Roland Park’s covenants and reviewing applications from property owners for changes to the exterior of the property to ensure they meet R&M’s architectural and historical standards.
 As a legacy of the time in the early 20th century when it owned all public land and infrastructure in Roland Park, R&M still owns the neighborhood’s lanes & footpaths.
 Most of the infrastructure, such as sewerage, water, lighting, and roads was turned over to Baltimore City in the 1920s.
 R&M still maintains public spaces including mowing the grass in the medians on Roland Ave. and Falls Rd.
 Terrace, maintaining the beds at the intersections throughout the neighborhood, repairing the footpaths and mowing Centennial Park.
-R&M also collects organic debris, and removes substantial snowfalls from lanes.
 For more information about R&M, and for a guide to the convenants in Roland Park, visit the Roads & Maintenance page.

 I am planning renovations to my home in Roland Park, what should I do?
 If the renovations will affect the exterior of a home in Roland Park, please visit our Design Guidelines & Applications page for information about standards for design and materials, a guide to the Covenants, and the necessary application for approval.